-- Your quarantine will end 14 days after everyone in your household started to follow the Home Isolation Instructions for Coronavirus Disease 2019 (COVID-19). - If you already started your 14 day quarantine and then have additional instances of close contact with a person with COVID-19 (such as being within 6 feet for a cumulative total of 15 minutes or more over a 24-hour period starting from 2 days before illness onset), contact with their body fluids or secretions (such as being coughed on or sneezed on), sharing utensils or saliva, or you provided care without wearing protective equipment) then you will have to restart the 14-day quarantine period. - If you do not have any symptoms, there is no need to get tested.
+- Your quarantine will end 14 days after everyone in your household started to follow the Home Isolation Instructions for Coronavirus Disease 2019 (COVID-19). - If you already started your 14 day quarantine and then have additional instances of close contact with a person with COVID-19 (such as being within 6 feet for prolonged periods of time, contact with their body fluids or secretions (such as being coughed on or sneezed on), sharing utensils or saliva, or you provided care without wearing protective equipment) then you will have to restart the 14-day quarantine period. - If you do not have any symptoms, there is no need to get tested.
 If you have been tested, you still need to stay in quarantine for 14 days even if your test result is negative.